A Fish Dish

 Season them with salt and pepper and any other seasonings you prefer with fish.
 Try paprika for both flavor and color.
 Then cover the fillets with very thin slices of lemon.
 Dot with butter.

 Bake for 35 minutes.
-The lemon slices, if cut thin enough, will soften or even melt into puddles of solid lemon flavor.
+The lemon slices, if cut thin enough, will soften and melt into puddles of solid lemon flavor.

 So good you'll never miss the nap on the rocks.